A13u13akar-npc/Flutter-Localization-Converter/README.md

 # 💻 Command-Line Tool (Cross-Platform)

-If you prefer using the CLI version, use the included script:
+If you prefer using the CLI version, use the included script (CLI version is obselete apllications recommended!!!) :

 ```
 extract_strings.py